 The Association applies the provisions of ASC Topic 820, Fair Value Measurement, for fair value measurements of financial assets and liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis.
 ASC Topic 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 ASC Topic 820 also establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-ASC Topic 820 establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value (note 5).
+ASC Topic 820 establishes a fair value (note 5).